Jane Robbins (sculptor)

 Jane Robbins (born 1962) is a sculptor.
 She works in cast bronze, resin and also other materials, primarily to make figurative and portrait sculptures.
 Her sculptures have been commissioned as public art in the UK as well as private works.

 Early life and education

 Jane Robbins was born in 1962.
 She trained initially at the Guildhall School of Music & Drama and later studied traditional figurative sculpture at the Stafford Art College.

 Career

+For a short time Robbins, along with her sister Kate and others were the group Prima Donna.
+In 1980 the group represented the UK in the Eurovision Song Contest, finishing in third place with the song Love Enough for Two.